We always try to provide the best possible service to our residents.

 We will then let you know the outcome of your complaint.
 If you do not agree with the decision, you may request a review.
-This will be carried out by an officer not connected to the service area you have complained about.
+This will be carried out by an more senior officer who was not directly involved in the Stage One process.
 We will then let you know the outcome of the review.

 How can I make a complaint?

 We will always try and resolve your concerns at the first point of contact.
 If we are not able to do this the easiest way to register a complaint is to complete this online form.

 If you remain unhappy following our complaints process you may contact:

 - The Public Services Ombudsman for Wales, or